SEARCH

 How to Turn Blue Hydrangeas Pink

-To do this we will grow the plant in a container and make the soil pH more alkaline by adding lime.
+To change flowers from blue to pink, grow the plant in a container and make the soil pH more alkaline by adding garden lime (calcium hydroxide, Ca(OH)2).
+Your product should have instructions for correct application amounts.

-This will stop the plant’s ability to absorb any aluminum present.
+This will stop the plantโ€™s ability to absorb any aluminum present.
 Without aluminum, the color shifts to pink.

 • Pink= Aluminium not available / alkaline pH level (6.5 or higher).